edgedelta/docs/docs/appendices/on-prem-rehydration.md

   --from-literal=ed-rehydration-token="<token value goes here>"
 ```

-5. Access the Edge Delta Admin portal, specifically the [Rehydrations](https://app.edgedelta.com/rehydrations) page, click **Settings**, and then enable **On Prem Rehydration** for your organization's rehydrations.
+5.Access the Edge Delta Admin portal, specifically the [Rehydrations](https://app.edgedelta.com/rehydrations) page, click **Settings**, and then enable **On Prem Rehydration** for your organization's rehydrations.

 > **Note**
 >
 > This setting may be hidden for your organization.
 If you do not see this option, then please contact Edge Delta.

-6. Deploy the rehydration function handler.
+6.Deploy the rehydration function handler.
 (The external load balancer for the OpenFaaS gateway was not exposed when helm chart was installed.
 As a result, you need to temporarily enable port forwarding to connect to OpenFaaS.)

 ```
 kubectl port-forward -n edgedelta-rehydration svc/gateway 8080:8080
 ```

-7. On another terminal, deploy the function handler:
+7.On another terminal, deploy the function handler:

 ```
 faas deploy -f https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-function.yml;
 ```

-8. Stop port forwarding.
+8.Stop port forwarding.

-9. Deploy the rehydration poller YML.
+9.Deploy the rehydration poller YML.
 Specifically:

-- Download [this file](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-poller.yml) to a local file /tmp/rehydration-poller.yml
+- Download poller YML to a local file /tmp/rehydration-poller.yml

 ```
 curl https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-poller.yml -o /tmp/rehydration-poller.yml